samyakjain101/django-phone-auth/docs/configuration.rst

         # Works with all possible combinations.

 REGISTER_USERNAME_REQUIRED (=True)
     By default, the username field is required for user registration.
     By changing this setting to ``False``, the username field will be set to optional.

 REGISTER_EMAIL_REQUIRED (=True)
     By default, the email field is required for user registration.
     By changing this setting to ``False``, the email field will be set to optional.

 REGISTER_FNAME_REQUIRED (=True)
     By default, the first_name field is required for user registration.
     By changing this setting to ``False``, the first_name field will be set to optional.

 REGISTER_LNAME_REQUIRED (=True)
     By default, the last_name field is required for user registration.
     By changing this setting to ``False``, the last_name field will be set to optional.

+LOGIN_REDIRECT_URL (='/accounts/profile/')
+    Specifies which URL to redirect after successful login.
+    By default, it is '/accounts/profile/'.

+LOGOUT_REDIRECT_URL (='/')
+    Specifies which URL to redirect after successful logout.
+    By default, it is '/'.